 Instructors: Joel Proskewitz

 This one day course is for trainers and performance specialists who deal with clients with back pain.
 Both lectures and workshops provide delegates with background information on the mechanisms that cause back pain and how these can be assessed and addressed with movement and exercise programming that adhere to the principles of Professor McGill.
 This process creates clients who are then liberated to begin training.
-Then specific principles are workshopped to create pain-free and injury resilient movement/motor patterns, that allow further programming by the trainer.
+Then specific principles are workshopped to create pain-free and injury resilient movement/motor patterns, that enables the trainer to move on to more typical programming.